Taking Courses in London

 Electives and Internships

-All courses listed below are offered during the fall and spring semesters, and students must select their top five choices of the following key courses, electives and internships in addition to the required Temple faculty-led course (described above).
-All students must register for a minimum of 12 credits to be eligible for financial aid and in compliance with U.K. laws.
+All courses listed below are offered during the fall and spring semesters, and students must select their top 10 choices of the following key courses, electives and internships in addition to the required Temple faculty-led course (described above).
+All students must register for a minimum of 12 credits to be eligible for financial aid and be in compliance with U.K. laws.

 NOTE: You may only enroll in one key course per semester.